The Best Snowshoes of 2024: Staff Picks

 Snowshoes are generally designed for flat, rolling or mountain terrain.
 Casual users can get away with flat-terrain snowshoes, which are easier to use (and often less expensive).
 They tend to skimp on traction and features in favor of more float.
 They also have simpler binding systems.
 The MSR Evo is a great flat-terrain snowshoe.

 Mountain snowshoes have more bells and whistles designed for climbing, plus more durable materials.
-The snowshoes designed for more mountain use in this guide are the MSR Lightning Ascent and MSR Revo Explore.
+The snowshoes designed for more mountain use in this guide are the MSR Lightning Ascent, MSR Revo Explore and Atlas Montane.

-The Atlas Helium Trail and Atlas Range-Trail live somewhere in between with enough features for basic climbing—or rolling terrain.
+The Atlas Helium Trail lives somewhere in between with enough features for basic climbing—or rolling terrain.

 Size